eabredder/KilnLog/README.md

 # KilnLog — Quickstart Guide

-KilnLog is a single HTML file that runs entirely in your browser.
+KilnLog is a browser-based dashboard for reviewing data logged by the Kilntroller — an automatic fan controller for passive solar lumber drying kilns.
+Load a CSV (comma-separated values) data file exported from the Kilntroller's SD card and KilnLog displays charts, summary cards, and raw data tables to help you understand how your kiln is performing and whether your drying schedule is on track.

 No installation required — just open `kilnlog.html` in Chrome, Firefox, or Safari.

-> **Internet connection required.** KilnLog loads its charting library (Chart.js) from a CDN on startup.
-Once loaded, the browser will cache it for subsequent visits, but the first open and any session after the cache expires needs a connection.
-Your CSV data never leaves your browser — all processing happens locally.
+> **Internet connection required on first use.** KilnLog loads its charting library from an external content delivery network (CDN) on startup.
+Once loaded, the browser caches it for future visits, but the first open — and any session after the browser cache is cleared — needs a connection.
+Your CSV data never leaves your browser; all processing happens locally on your computer.

 **Browser support:** Chrome 80+, Firefox 74+, Safari 13.1+, Edge 80+.
 Internet Explorer is not supported.